bassamanator/Sovol-SV06-firmware/README.md

 ⚠️⚡☢️ **Power off if there is a collision/problem** ☢️⚡⚠️

 💡 I would recommend searching for the word `NOTE` in this repository.
-There are about 6 short points amongst the various files that you should be aware of if you're using this `printer.cfg`.
+There are about 6 short points amongst the various files that you should be aware of if you're using this configuration.

 I recommend no filament be loaded for any of these steps.